nuriel77/iri-playbook/docs/uninstall.rst

 .. warning::

   It is not possible to remove everything installed by the playbook.
 For example, some packages might have already been installed by the user prior to running the playbook.
-In addition, enabling of firewalls, main nginx file, CarrIOTA Field configuration files and some additional essentials are not reverted/removed.
+In addition, enabling of firewalls, main nginx file, DevIOTA Field configuration files and some additional essentials are not reverted/removed.

 1. In order to run the uninstaller, please become root via ``sudo su -``.